Kylie Said to Jason: Composition

 Drummond and Cauty confessed that on "Kylie Said to Jason" they had worn "Pet Shop Boys infatuations brazenly on [their] sleeves".
 True to this claim, the lush synth chorus and house piano recalls several Pet Shop songs, while the rap vocal is reminiscent of such recordings as "West End Girls" and "Left to My Own Devices".

-The CD single release of "Kylie Said To Jason" also premiered the track "Madrugada Eterna" which would later be a central piece on The KLF's ambient house album, Chill Out.
+The CD single release of "Kylie Said To Jason" also premiered the track "Madrugada Eterna" which would later be a central piece on the KLF's ambient house album, Chill Out.
 "Madrugada Eterna" (meaning "eternal dawn" in Spanish) is an ambient piece, featuring pedal guitar played by Graham Lee, and samples a detailed news report of a fatal road accident from American radio.

 Reviews

-Mentioning "Kylie Said to Jason" retrospectively, Q magazine called the song "supremely wry", NME called it "Pet Shop Boys-lovely" and Record Mirror named it "Excellent".
+Mentioning "Kylie Said to Jason" retrospectively, Q magazine called the song "supremely wry"; NME called it "Pet Shop Boys-lovely", and Record Mirror named it "Excellent".

 Formats and track listings

 "Kylie Said to Jason" was first released in the UK by KLF Communications on 31 July 1989.
 The CD single was released on 7 August.

-Given the poor sales of the recording, and the subsequent increase in interest in The KLF, the CD single of "Kylie Said to Jason" became a moderately valuable collectors' item, a mint condition copy being worth £30 in 2000.
+Given the poor sales of the recording, and the subsequent increase in interest in the KLF, the CD single of "Kylie Said to Jason" became a moderately valuable collector's item, a mint condition copy being worth £30 in 2000.